dlr-gtlab/gtlab-core/docs/user/basics/05_preferences.rst

-- *Open last openeed project on startup*
+- *Open last opened project on startup*

   If this is not active, the current session is loaded but no project is opened yet.

 - *Show welcome page*

   The welcome page is loaded when GTlab is opened.

 - *Search for Updates on startup*

   If Internet access is possible, the system checks whether updates are available for the framework or modules.
 If this is the case, this is indicated by a message in the menu bar.

 - *Max. logging length*

   The :ref:`logging <label_section_logging>` output is limited in GTlab for reasons of efficiency.
 This limit can be modified here.
 The default value is 2000.

 - *Logging verbosity*

   There are three modes: *Silent*, *Medium* and *High*.
 These both define filter levels for a range of messages in logging.
 Details can be found :ref:`here <label_section_logging>`.

 - *Theme selection*

   There are three modes: *System selection*, *Bright* and *Dark*.
 GTlab is displayed in a bright or dark mode depending on the selection.

 .. _label_chapter_preferences_session:

 Session
 -------

 New :ref:`sessions <label_section_sessions>` can be created, renamed, duplicated or deleted in this selection window.
 You can also select a session to use it.
 The currently selected session is highlighted in bold.
 Unlike the other sessions, the currently selected session cannot be renamed or deleted, nor can it be added to the current session because it already is.

 Perspectives
 ------------

 New :ref:`perspectives <label_section_perspectives>` can be created, renamed, duplicated or deleted in this selection window.
 You can also select a perspective to use it.

 The currently selected perspective is highlighted in bold.